jagsgill/Integrations/gateway-metrics-grafana-kubernetes/README.md

 `make install`

 * First, a dedicated namespace "layer7" is created
-* The Kubernetes cluster is the customized using the kustomization.yaml file, with the addition of the "echo" and "offbox-test-services" bundles.
+* The Kubernetes cluster is customized using the kustomization.yaml file, with the addition of the "echo" and "offbox-test-services" bundles.
 Configmaps corresponding to the bundles are created.
 They are "mounted" into the ephemeral gateway at startup (see section "bundles" in the [value.yml](https://github.com/CAAPIM/apim-charts/blob/stable/charts/gateway/values.yaml) file).
 The "echo" bundle corresponds to an "echo" service whilst the "offbox-test-services" includes 4 test services.
-* Finally, the ephemeral gateway is started, with custom values specified in [myvalue.yml](./helm/myvalues.yaml) so that an ephemeral gateway is started.
+* Finally, the ephemeral gateway is started, with custom values specified in [myvalue.yml](./helm/myvalues.yaml).
 The bundles are loaded from the configmaps.
 Service metrics as well as InfluxDb to collect the metrics and Grafana to visualize them are all enabled.

 Once started, the following services are available from your Kubernetes cluster: